Tristan2252/Sources/LXC.md

 For example to add a shared folder a command such as
 `lxc config device add File-Server shared-folder disc path=/mnt/share source=/home/server/share`
 This command will add a device of type *disk* found on the host at */home/server/share* and attached to the guest at */mnt/share*.
-See [this page](https://github.com/Tristan2252/Sources) for more details on sharing folders.
+See "Adding ZFS Pool" for more details on sharing folders.

 ### My LXD configuration
 **Goal**: To create an lxc container to host a samba server for file sharing on the network.
 The shared files will be stored on a ZFS pool